necrolyss/weather-demo/README.md

 # weather-demo

 N.B!
-Unfortunatley, github does not allow to upload files > 25MB ; so I can send it privately by request / publish in some cloud, or can be built manually by running command mvn clean install
+Unfortunatley, github does not allow to upload files > 25MB ; so I can send it privately by request / take it from cloud : https://cloud.mail.ru/public/57Yh/U8qMza39t, or can be built manually by running command mvn clean install

 API keys for testing are configured in application.properties file, and, because are free, have some reasonable useage limits.